 - How does it handle potholes and rough roads?
 You should drive slowly and listen for any rattling or knocking sounds which is a clear indication of steering problems.

 - How is the car when you make a 90-degree turn?
-Does it navigate smoothly without swaying left and right without control?
-Resistance or pulling can be a problem sign in the suspensions.
+Does it navigate smoothly without swaying left and right uncontrollably?
+Resistance or pulling in the steering can be a sign of problems in the suspension.

 - Does your car accelerate quickly and drive smoothly from gear to gear?
-If the car jerks between each gear change, that is a sign of an engine problem.
+If the car jerks between each gear change, that is a sign of an engine or transmission problem.

 - Carefully switch lanes a few times to see how the car reacts to different speeds.